Ty Segall: Musical style

 Segall's music has been described as garage rock, garage rock revival, lo-fi, indie rock and psychedelic rock.
 Segall has stated in interviews that his favorite band of all time is Hawkwind.
 Notable glam rockers David Bowie and Marc Bolan heavily influenced Segall's early career, as well as heavy rock and punk bands such as Black Sabbath, Kiss, The Stooges, and Black Flag (especially in the Ty Segall Band).
 However, over time Segall's output has gotten mellower on albums such as Goodbye Bread and Sleeper, taking cues from Neil Young, The Byrds, The West Coast Pop Art Experimental Band, The Beatles (even being compared to John Lennon vocally on some of his albums), and early T. Rex (when they were known as Tyrannosaurus Rex) and Grateful Dead.
 A big source of his inspiration also comes from the San Francisco garage and indie rock scenes, from which he has named bands such as Thee Oh Sees (being personal friends with frontman John Dwyer).

+In 2024, he performed the song, "Animals are Sleeping", from the children's television in Yo Gabba Gabbaland!.